cp0153/stocks/README.md

 ## build instructions

 run ```docker-compose up``` in the command line.

 ## background
-project runs a mongodb container and a node js container hosted on port 80 and 27017.
+project runs a container hosting a nodejs server and another container hosting a mongodb on port 80 and 27017.

-The Mongodb data is stored in two collections (market and users) on mongodb. the Market collection contains the stocks from top100.json organized by stock with their price history stored as a list.
+The Mongodb data is stored in two collections (market and users) on mongodb.
+The Market collection contains the stocks from top100.json organized by stock with their price history stored as a array.
 The User collection contains a User of the app, their name, portfolio, trade history and balance.

 * APIs to manage a user
 * a trade API to allow a user to buy or sell